 Japan (3x60 BBC2, delivery ‘15).
 Producer & Director Ep1 ‘Honshu’.
 This mini-landmark series explores the natural history, landscapes, and people of Japan.

 Hidden Kingdoms (3x60 BBC1 Tx ‘14).
 Producer & Director ‘Urban Jungles’.
 Filming wildlife on the streets of Rio and Tokyo, this ground breaking drama/natural history series was billed as ‘Pixar meets Life’.

-Secrets of Our Living Planet (4x60 BBC2 Tx ’12) Producer & Director ‘Waterworlds’ and ‘The Magical Forest’.
-In this landmark series Chris Packham reveals the extraordinary wildlife connections that help make ecosystems flourish.
-The series includes sync and nat hist filming in Bangladesh, Brazil, Canada, and the Maldives.
+Secrets of Our Living Planet (4x60 BBC2 Tx ‘12) Producer & Director ‘Waterworlds’ and ‘The Magical Forest’.
+In this award winning series Chris Packham reveals the extraordinary wildlife connections that enable ecosystems to flourish.
+The series includes sync and nat hist filming in Bangladesh, Brazil, and the Maldives.

 Richard Hammond’s Invisible Worlds (3x60 BBC1 Tx ‘10) Producer & Director Ep1 ‘Speed Limits’.
 Using state of the art ultra high speed cameras to reveal the extraordinary phenomena that we miss in the blink of an eye.
 Featuring sprite lightning formations up in the mesosphere, and the speediest spores on the planet, this programme achieved the highest audience timeslot share for the night.